Illinois

 See also “Immediate sealing of non-conviction records,” below.

-Pardoned convictions: The only convictions that may be expunged are those that have been pardoned (if the pardon document authorizes expungement), and the term “expunge” in this context does not mean physical destruction of the record.
+Pardoned convictions: The only convictions that are eligible for expungement, outside of those convictions reversed or vacated by the court, or cannabis convictions under the special authority discusused in section F below, are those that have been pardoned — and then only if the pardon document authorizes expungement.
+The term “expunge” in this context does not mean physical destruction of the record.
 See 2630/5.2(e):

 (e) Whenever a person who has been convicted of an offense is granted a pardon by the Governor which specifically authorizes expungement, he or she may . . . have a court order entered expunging the record of arrest from the official records of the arresting authority and order that the records of the circuit court clerk and the Department be sealed until further order of the court . . . .
 All records sealed by the Department may be disseminated by the Department only to the arresting authority, the State’s Attorney, and the court upon a later arrest for the same or similar offense or for the purpose of sentencing for any subsequent felony.
 Upon conviction for any subsequent offense, the Department of Corrections shall have access to all sealed records of the Department pertaining to that individual.